veggiemonk/awesome-docker/README.md

 * [docker-volumes](https://github.com/cpuguy83/docker-volumes) (Docker Volume Manager) by [@cpuguy83](https://github.com/cpuguy83)
 * [dockerfile_lint](https://github.com/redhataccess/dockerfile_lint) (A rule-based 'linter' for Dockerfiles) by [@redhataccess](https://github.com/redhataccess)

-## Continous Integration / Continous Delivery
+## Continuous Integration / Continuous Delivery
 * [Drone](https://github.com/drone/drone) - https://drone.io/
 * [Docker plugin for Jenkins](https://github.com/jenkinsci/docker-plugin/) - The aim of the docker plugin is to be able to use a docker host to dynamically provision a slave, run a single build, then tear-down that slave.